cschiewek/mandrag/README.md

 # Mandrag

-Deploy Elixir releases to [Kubernetes](https://kubernetes.io/) via [Distilerry](https://github.com/bitwalker/distillery) and [Helm](https://helm.sh/)
+Zero Confing Elixir Deployments to [Kubernetes](https://kubernetes.io/) via [Distilerry](https://github.com/bitwalker/distillery) and [Helm](https://helm.sh/)

 ## Requirements
 Mandrag expects that you have docker, kubectl and helm binaries installed and configured.
-It also expects to you have a helm chart in the `chart` directory.
+Currently, It also expects that you have a helm chart in the `chart` directory.

 ## Installation